HSBC sets aside $1.8 billion for forex probe, misconduct

-LONDON HSBC's (HSBA.L) profits fell short of expectations in the third quarter after the bank set aside $1.8 billion for misconduct settlements and compensation for customers, including a potential fine for rigging currency markets.
+LONDON HSBC's (HSBA.L) profits fell short of expectations in the third quarter after the bank set aside $1.8 billion (1.13 billion British pounds) for misconduct settlements and compensation for customers, including a potential fine for rigging currency markets.

 HSBC said on Monday it had spent $700 million more this year on compliance and risk than a year ago, and that level of expense looked set to stay, meaning it would miss one of its main cost targets.